University Academy 92: Campus locations

 Although local opinion on the project was divided during the planning application stage, Trafford Council approved plans for the establishment of UA92 in January 2018.
 A subsequent vote in August 2018 granted approval for the campus development.
 Construction began in October 2018, converting the former Kellogg's building into UA92's main campus.

 The main Old Trafford campus comprises approximately 100,000 square feet.
 UA92 initially occupied the ground and first floors (around 50,000 square feet), with the option to expand into the upper two floors in later academic years.
 This was done in 2022, with the opening of UA92's Digital Academy.

 The campus was officially opened on 20th September 2019 on Brian Statham Way, Old Trafford, Manchester, with Gary Neville describing the project as "potentially the biggest thing we've ever done".

 In 2020, Microsoft opened a new flagship office within UA92's Old Trafford Campus.

 In 2023, UA92 announced the expansion of its facilities with a new Business School, located at Bruntwood's Baskerville House, opposite Salford Central Railway Station.
 The Business School officially opened in October 2023, two years ahead of schedule, providing 36,000 square feet of space for up to 1000 further students.

 In 2025, UA92 signed a new five-year contract with Lancashire Cricket Club, allowing media students to be taught in the Players and Media Centre at Emirates Old Trafford.

+In December 2025, UA92 announced that it was expanding with new teaching facilities at Manchester United's Old Trafford Stadium.
+Students and their lecturers will have access to suites and rooms in the Sir Bobby Charlton Stand, with classes being held there throughout the academic year.
+The stadium's media facilities will also be available to support students on media courses, offering hands-on experience in a professional setting.